Ley Sinde: Copyright infringements in Spain

-Spain is considered by many to be the worst offender in Western Europe when it comes to internet copyright infrigments.
+Spain is considered by many to be the worst offender in Western Europe when it comes to internet copyright infringements.
 In 2010, 10 million CDs were sold as compared to 71 million in 2001, and digital sales have not replaced the lost CD sales.
 An executive at EMI Europe has been quoted as saying, "You can have a number-one album in Spain with 3,000 sales."
 Since 2008, Spain has been placed on the US Special 301 Report Watch List, a list compiled by the Office of the United States Trade Representative.
 The watch list identifies countries that the US feels do not have sufficient protection for copyright.
 The 2011 version of the report lists three Western European countries on the Watch List: Italy, Greece, and Spain.

 A study conducted by International Data Corporation (IDC) and commissioned by the Madrid-based Coalition of Content Creators and Industries, a group of copyright holders, examined the impact of copyright infringements in the first six months of 2010 on the Spanish economy.
 IDC claimed that 97.8% of all music consumption in Spain was from illegal downloads.
 During this same time period 77% of movie downloads and 60.7% of game downloads also took place illegally.
 IDC estimated this came at a cost of €5.2bn ($6.8bn USD, £4.3bn).